lucafmarques/rpchan/README.md

-# rpc-queue
+# rpc-channel

-`rpc-queue` aims to be a quick and dirty way of sending gob-encoded data to a sidecar worker.
+`rpc-channel` implements some of Go's channels semantics over a TCP connection using `net/rpc`.

-It achieves this by providing a very minimal API, consisting of only two functions: `Send` and `Listen`.
+It achieves this by providing a very minimal API, consisting of only two functions, `Send` and `Listen`.

-There are only two rules you must follow:
-- Data sent through `Send` must be of the same type a caller defines their `Listen` on.
-- A sender must not listen and a listener must not send.
+Because we can't really mimic the type safety of send and receive channel operations on a TCP connection, the type used for intantiating `Listen` must be the same type of the data sent using `Send`.